Hysata innovation gains global recognition for green hydrogen tech

 Exciting potential for breakthrough technology

-In March 2022, research published in the top tier peer-reviewed scientific journal Nature Communications confirmed Hysata’s capillary-fed electrolysis cell could produce green hydrogen from water at 98 per cent cell energy efficiency, significantly better than existing electrolyser technologies, enabling a hydrogen production cost well below A$2/kg.
+Research published in the top tier peer-reviewed scientific journal Nature Communications in March 2022, confirmed the Hysata capillary-fed electrolysis cell could produce green hydrogen from water at 98 per cent cell energy efficiency, significantly better than existing electrolyser technologies, enabling a hydrogen production cost well below A$2/kg.

 The continued growth of Hysata is an important pointer to the enormous potential of hydrogen in the clean energy transition.